apache/incubator-datalab/README.md

 }
 ```

-Preparation steps for deployment:
+**Preparation steps for preferred deployment option:**

 - Create an EC2 instance with the following settings:
     - The instance should have access to Internet in order to install required prerequisites
     - The instance should have access to further DLab installation
     - AMI - Ubuntu 16.04
     - IAM role with [policy](#AWS_SSN_policy) should be assigned to the instance
-- Put SSH key file created through Amazon Console on the instance with the same name
+- Put SSH key file created through Amazon Console on the instance with the same name</details>
-- Install Git and clone DLab repository</details>

 <details><summary>In Azure cloud <i>(click to expand)</i></summary>

-Prerequisites:
+**Prerequisites:**

 - IAM user with Contributor permissions.
 - Service principal and JSON based auth file with clientId, clientSecret and tenantId.